cbk914/mass-testssl/README.md

   python mass-testssl.py -f PATH_TO_IP_LIST_FILE

 Replace "PATH_TO_IP_LIST_FILE" with the path to the text file containing the list of IP addresses, ranges, and URLs.
+Additionally it has the -o option to select the output directory for html testssl outputs.